Home » All Blogs » Salesforce Flow vs OmniScript

 3. Low Code API Consumption

 OmniScript is drawing on the capabilities of integration procedures and DataRaptors.
-Mean they can consume data from external API without any code.
+This means they can consume data from an external API without any code.
 Typically when you’re writing screen flows that are pulling data from external sources, you’ve got to go into the apex and write code in screen flow.
 Maybe in the future, Screen flows will provide more ways that you can do things without code but for the time being, this is another important difference between the two.

 4. Data Transformation